symfony/symfony-docs/book/forms.rst

 CSRF protection works by adding a hidden field to your form - called ``_token`` by default - that contains a value that only you and your user knows.
 This ensures that the user - not some other entity - is submitting the given data.
-Symfony automatically validates the presence and accuracy of this token.
+Symfony2 automatically validates the presence and accuracy of this token.

 The ``_token`` field is a hidden field and will be automatically rendered if you include the ``form_rest()`` function in your template, which ensures